Pregnancy Testing, Limited Ultrasound, STD/STI Testing and Treatment

 The ultrasound will determine whether or not there is a heartbeat, and what that heart rate is.

-Our trained sonographer will provide your ultrasound at no cost to you.
+Our medical staff will provide your ultrasound at no cost to you.
 You will be given time to ask any questions that you might have.
-The findings will then be confirmed by our Medical Director.
+The findings will then be confirmed by a medical doctor.

 Already know you are pregnant but want more information?
 Call or text 952-495-0300 or click here to make an appointment for an ultrasound.